jessepav/lacygoill-wiki-backup/shell/completion.md

 Some completion  functions display  messages that may  be customised  by setting this style for the messages tag.
-Here, the `%d` is replaced with a message given by the completion function.
+Here, the `%d` is replaced by a message given by the completion function.

 Finally, the format string  is looked up with the warnings tag,  for use when no matches could be generated at all.
-In this  case the `%d`  is replaced with the  descriptions for the  matches that were expected separated by spaces.
+In this case the `%d` is replaced  by the descriptions for the matches that were expected separated by spaces.
-The sequence `%D` is replaced with the same descriptions separated by newlines.
+The sequence `%D` is replaced by the same descriptions separated by newlines.

 # ?